Balen Report: Alleged legal costs

 In August 2012, the politics website The Commentator reported a Freedom of Information request they had made which indicated that the BBC had spent £330,000 in legal costs.
 This figure does not include BBC in-house legal staff time or Value Added Tax.

 The BBC's press release following the High Court judgment included the following statement:

 "The BBC's action in this case had nothing to do with the fact that the Balen report was about the Middle East – the same approach would have been taken whatever area of news output was covered."

 The claimant, Mr Sugar, was reported after his earlier success in the House of Lords in BBC v Sugar as saying:

 "It is sad that the BBC felt it necessary to spend hundreds of thousands of pounds of public money fighting for three years to try to load the system against those requesting information from it.
 I am very pleased that the House of Lords has ruled that such obvious unfairness is not the result of the Act."

-However, the High Court then ruled that the BBC was not required to disclose the Balen Report, and in spite of appeals by Mr Sugar and, after his death, his wife, both the Court of Appeal and the Supreme Court agreed with that ruling, thus clarifying the law applying to any similar reports in the future.
+However, the High Court then ruled that the BBC was not required to disclose the Balen Report, and in spite of appeals by Mr Sugar and, after his death, by his wife, both the Court of Appeal and the Supreme Court agreed with that ruling, thus clarifying the law applying to any similar reports in the future.